 Run Bottles on Linux

 Go to the Application launcher and search for this software, as you see the Bottles icon, click it to run.
-It works pretty straightforward.
+It works pretty straightforwardly.
 When the application is opened for the first time, the welcome window is displayed and it will begin to download the latest version of DXVK that is available to you.
 Let it download and complete the setup process.

 Create a Wine Environment

-Once the additional packages needed by the Bootles are installed, the next step is to set up an environment based on Wine to run games, applications or carry out a custom configuration.
+Once the additional packages needed by the Bootles are installed, the next step is to set up an environment based on Wine to run games, and applications or carry out a custom configuration.
 Let’s say we want to install Adobe Reader on our Linux system using Bottles.
 For that assign some name to your environment, here we are giving h2s, you can give something else after that select Software and click on Create to set up the corresponding environment.

-With the help of bottles, the user can use a different configuration for each application thus allow issuing dedicated environments as per the app requirements.
+With the help of bottles, the user can use a different configuration for each application thus allowing issuing dedicated environments as per the app requirements.
 In addition to selecting the version of Wine and DXVK, you can enable the ACO compiler for AMD Radeon graphics, choose the timing to improve performance, override DLLs, and install dependencies such as Visual C ++ and versions of Microsoft’s .NET framework.

 Install Windows Software on Linux